February 18, 2021

 Happy customers are more willing to add services or upgrade their existing package.
 But more than that, happy customers are “sticky” customers.
 Research by industry analyst Estaban Kolsky found only one out of every 26 unhappy customers complains.
 The rest churn.
 We’d all do well to remember his advice “A lesson here is that companies should not view absence of feedback as a sign of satisfaction.
 The true enemy is indifference.”

-If you’d like to upgrade your user experience on every kind of connected device, take a look at what 24i’s Smart Apps solution could do for your business.
+If you’d like to upgrade your user experience on every kind of connected device, take a look at what 24i’s Appstage could do for your business.